zeitlinger/keyboard/README.md

 ### One Shot Mods

+Remove this table to disable one shot mods.

 | Base Layer One Shot Mod Combos | Fingers                    | Timeout Delta |
 |--------------------------------|----------------------------|:-------------:|
 | Timeout                        | 10                         |               |